Carpal Tunnel Syndrome: What to Know About the Symptoms, Causes, and Treatments

 “The surgery usually takes only about ten minutes, can be done with the patient awake, and only requires skin to heal, which is complete at two weeks,” Dr. Goyal says.
 You may have a couple of stitches and have some pain or soreness, particularly at the incision site, but you’ll be able to start using your hand within a couple of days and should be fully recovered within two to four weeks, Dr. Hay says.

 If you’d like to try a less invasive option than surgery but need more relief than home treatments provide, a steroid/cortisone injection into the carpal tunnel can be an effective treatment for patients who have mild or moderate symptoms that are intermittent in nature and have been present for less than a year, Dr. Goyal says.
+And oral steroids may be used as an alternative to injections.

 Although it’s smart to see a doctor if you think you might have carpal tunnel syndrome, there are also products you can buy that can help prevent (or alleviate) wrist pain and other carpal tunnel symptoms.
 Here are some products you may want to consider: